Watersheep94/PokerHands/README.md

 ## Time Spent

 Spent a good amount of time during the 3-day period on this one, just to iron out the kinks on the OO design and make sure all the logic was sound.
-Didn't keep track of the hours but estimating at least 3 hours from concept to finished code/tests,
+I also wasn't very familar with poker so had to spent some time learning the rules of the game and making sure I captured all the nuances in my code.
+Didn't keep track of the hours but estimating at least 3 hours from concept to finished code/tests.